Right to Farm Act can preempt local regulation authority, but not all local regulations

-- Does the operation follow Generally Accepted Agricultural Management Practices (GAAMPs)?
+- Does the operation follow Generally Accepted Agricultural and Management Practices (GAAMPs)?

 This first step determines if the land use falls under the RTFA.
 If it does not (if one or more of the questions was answered “no”), then the RTFA does not apply, and local regulations do apply.
 If all three (or four) questions were answered “yes” then RTFA does apply, and certain local regulations are preempted.

-Second, is to determine what local regulations are preempted and which local regulations can still be enforced.
+Second, is to determine what specific local regulations are preempted and what local regulations can still be enforced.
 If the topic of the regulation is already covered in the RTFA or in any of the published GAAMPs, then local government cannot regulate it.
-If the topic is not in RTFA and not in any of the GAAMPs, then local regulation can still apply.
+If the topic is not in the RTFA and not in any of the GAAMPs, then local regulation can still apply.